Teesmouth Lifeboat Station: History

+In 1843, the Palmer lifeboat was replaced by a 31-foot North Country non-self-righting lifeboat, a lifeboat based on the designs of Henry Greathead, and his lifeboat, constructed by Christopher Gale of Whitby, at a cost of £200.
+The lifeboat was provided and operated by the 'Tees Bay Lifeboat and Shipwreck Society' (TBLSS).

+The siting of the lifeboat, and a rumoured boathouse of 1843, is unknown.
+A search of the detailed 1853 maps of the Tees estuary reveals no evidence of a boathouse.
+The site of Teesmouth Lifeboat Station is now known for being at South Gare, but this an area of reclaimed land and breakwater on the southern side of the mouth of the River Tees, and construction of the South Gare only started in 1859.
+The area previously being no more than a tidal river bank, it is likely that the Teesmouth station was situated close to Middlesbrough.

+There are varying dates given for the duration of the Teesmouth lifeboat, some reports suggesting 1849, and c.1851.
+However, it is likely that the lifeboat remained in service until the new lifeboat station opened on the Middlesbrough Dock Cut, in 1854.

 In 1911, the RNLI provided a new lifeboat in response to the mounting number of shipwrecks on the east coast.
-This needed to be somewhere that a lifeboat could be launched and recovered no matter the weather or tide state and the new location of Teesmouth fitted the bill perfectly.
-The 1911 lifeboat was moored afloat until a new lifeboathouse was provided in 1914.
-This stayed as the main lifeboathouse until 2006 (with additional crew facilities added in 2002).
+This needed to be somewhere that a lifeboat could be launched and recovered no matter the weather or tide state and a new location on South Gare fitted the bill perfectly.

-The South Gare Breakwater was completed in 1888 using slag transported from the steel and iron blast furnaces at Cargo Fleet (Middlesbrough) on the south side of the River Tees.
+The South Gare Breakwater was completed in 1888, using slag transported from the steel and iron blast furnaces at Cargo Fleet (Middlesbrough), on the south side of the River Tees.
 To get the slag to the breakwater, a railway was built for ease of use.
 The truncated railway later became a leisure activity from which local people and tourists could take advantage of by using a sail bogey (a wagon powered by sails) to take a trip to the end of the breakwater.
-In the early days of sail bogey use on the line, the lifeboatmen used it to get to their lifeboathouse quickly when they were on a call-out.
-After it became derelict and out-of-use, the lifeboatmen used to gather in Redcar and take a bus to Teesmouth Lifeboat Station, which would cause traffic problems in Redcar.
+In the early days of sail bogey use on the line, the lifeboat men used it to get to their boathouse quickly when they were on a call-out.
+After it became derelict, the lifeboatmen used to gather in Redcar and take a bus to Teesmouth Lifeboat Station, which would cause traffic problems in Redcar.